gfg-development/linkslist/README.md

 Thanks to Just Schimmelpenninck for the dutch translation.

-This extension also at the extension list for Contao: https://contao.org/en/extension-list/view/linkslist.en.html
+This extension is also listed in the extension list for Contao: https://contao.org/en/extension-list/view/linkslist.en.html

 ## Installation